 Day 4: Wiñay Wayna – Machu Picchu – Cusco.
-We will get up very early in the morning to continue the descent to the last control point, where we will have to wait until the doors open to go on to the citadel.
+We will get up very early in the morning, at 3:30 am, to continue the descent to the last control point, where we will have to wait until the doors open to go on to the citadel.
 After this point, we will walk for one and a half hours until reaching the Inti Punku, the Sun Gate, where we can see the entire Machu Picchu citadel and Huayna Picchu in the background.
 Here we will stop for a few minutes to take pictures.
 Then, we will continue on to the citadel where we will have a 2-hour tour with our guide, who will give us more historical information about the different places found here.
 After that, we will have time to climb one of the optional mountains, Machu Picchu or Huayna Picchu, if you included it in your entrance ticket.
 After this, we will go to Aguas Calientes, where we will have to be at the train station a half an hour before our train departure time to begin our return.
 We will first arrive at Ollantaytambo and then to downtown Cusco by vehicle, where the activity will end.

 - If you cancel less than six days in advance, you will not receive any refund.